Academic

 Media training for ÑÇÖÞÌìÌà researchers

-The course is designed specifically to help scholars develop the confidence to engage with media about newsworthy research.
+This course is designed by ÑÇÖÞÌìÌà Media relations specifically to help scholars develop the confidence to engage with media about newsworthy research.
+Researchers will learn:

 ÑÇÖÞÌìÌà Media Relations